DAism2019/ERCs/README.md

-# A DAO born naturally
+# A DAO been born naturally
 It's a try.